-The EPA anticipates approximately \$3,051,820 in federal funds to be available for assistance agreements under this announcement to fund approximately 5 to 22 awards depending on funding availability and other applicable considerations.
+The EPA anticipates approximately \$1,800,000 in federal funding to be available for assistance agreements under this announcement to fund approximately 6 to 10 awards depending on funding availability and other applicable considerations.
 Under this announcement, the EPA will have two separate applicant tracks with states and tribes in Track One or Track Two, and local governments, interstate agencies, intertribal consortia, and universities that are agencies of a state government in Track Two.

-The EPA anticipates awarding approximately \$2,288,865 in federal funds under Track One and approximately \$762,955 in federal funds under Track Two.
-It is anticipated that approximately 5 to 12 awards will be made under Track One and approximately 8 to 10 awards will be made under Track Two.
-Awards for the selected projects will likely range from \$25,000 to \$250,000 in federal funding.
-The EPA will fund a maximum of 75 percent of the total project cost (see Section III.B, COST SHARING/MATCH REQUIREMENTS, for information on minimum non-federal cost share/match requirement).
+The EPA anticipates awarding approximately \$1,080,000 in federal funds under Track One and approximately \$720,000 in federal funds under Track Two.
+It is anticipated that approximately 4 to 6 awards will be made under Track One and approximately 2 to 4 awards will be made under Track Two.
+Awards for the selected projects will likely range from \$100,000 to \$250,000 in federal funding.
+The EPA will fund a maximum of 75 percent of the total project cost (see Section III.B, COST SHARING/MATCH REQUIREMENTS, for information on minimum nonfederal cost share/match requirement).

-It is anticipated that the assistance agreements awarded under this announcement will have one to 4 (but no more than four) year project periods.
-The project period for assistance agreements under this announcement should be no more than 4 years.
+It is anticipated that the assistance agreements awarded under this announcement will have one to four-year project periods.
+The project period for assistance agreements under this announcement should be no more than four years.